yunusy78/CarBook/README.md

 With the knowledge gained, the project is set to evolve further, exploring new features and improvements.
 Join me on this exciting journey of continuous learning and development!

-## Next Steps - SignalR Course

-Having completed this project, I am now diving into Murat Yücedağ's Udemy course, focusing on building a QR code-based ordering application for restaurants using SignalR.

 ## Accessing the Project

-For those interested, the project's source code is easily accessible on [GitHub](https://lnkd.in/dcWQVx72).

 Feel free to connect and share your thoughts!
 Thank you for being part of this exciting journey! 🚀💻 #CarbookProject #SoftwareDevelopment #ContinuousLearning